-- Publishing: incorrect service description, or deployment; - Discovery: discovering no service, or the wrong service; - Composition: missing or incompatible components (integration faults);

-- Binding: binding denied, or referenced to a wrong service; - Execution: service crashed, or incorrect results.
+- Publishing: incorrect service description, or deployment; - Discovery: discovering no service, or the wrong service; - Composition: missing or incompatible components (integration faults); - Binding: binding denied, or referenced to a wrong service; - Execution: service crashed, or incorrect results.

 During an online reconfiguration, the service to be integrated (new service) is deployed, in the production environment, in parallel with the old service.
 In this approach, the service implementation is not checked against its own specification (interface), but against the expectation of another requesting service.
 Each service, including the new service, contains a test suite to assess the functionalities of its required services.
 Before being published and integrated, the test suite of the new service is executed in three steps.
 First, discovery tests are applied to check whether all required services can be discovered in the registry.
-Second, binding tests are applied to check whether the required services to validate the message exchange.
+Second, binding tests are applied to check whether the required services can be bound, and to validate their interfaces.
+Finally, composition tests execute the required services to validate the message exchange.
 If all tests pass, the new service is published and can replace the old one.

 According to Greiler, specially during online testing, the services must be aware that they are being tested and test activities must be isolated.
 Thus, in this approach, the services are deployed in two forms: operational and testable.
 The operational service responds to the real requests in the composition.
 The testable service extends the operational service by inheritance or delegation and provides mechanisms for other services to test the service.
-To validate this approach, a software prototype4 was developed based on the Open Services Gateway Initiative (OSGI)5 SOA framework for publishing and deploying the services.
+To validate this approach, a software prototype12 was developed based on the Open Services Gateway Initiative (OSGI)13 SOA framework for publishing and deploying the services.